-Meet the most marvelous way to eat fish: Salmon Tacos.
-Tender chipotle-spiced salmon topped off with a cool, creamy avocado taco slaw, all wrapped up in a fluffy, warm tortilla, tacos are a front-runner for the most universally beloved way to enjoy fish.
+Salmon Tacos are a front-runner for the most universally beloved way to enjoy fish.
+Tender, chipotle-spiced salmon topped off with a cool, creamy avocado taco slaw, all wrapped up in a warm tortilla—these might just be the best fish tacos ever!

-The health benefits of fish, especially fish like salmon that are high in omega-3 fatty acids which are important to heart and brain health, are widely touted, with recommended servings to eat fish twice per week.
+- Healthy Dinner.
+These fish tacos are healthy and full of beneficial nutrients.
+The health benefits of fish, especially fish like salmon that are high in omega-3 fatty acids which are important to heart and brain health, are widely touted.
+This recipe also utilizes avocado, protein-packed Greek yogurt, and a slaw made from nutritious vegetables.

 How to Make Salmon Tacos

 - Lime Zest + Juice.
-For brightness and acidity in the slaw and on the salmon.
+For brightness and acidity.

 - Avocado.
-Creamy avocado gives the slaw buttery richness.
-Avocado is packed with vitamins, potassium, and Omega-3s.
+Creamy avocado gives the slaw buttery richness (almost like an avocado crema).
+Avocado is packed with vitamins, potassium, and omega-3s.

 - Greek Yogurt.
 My healthy stand-in for sour cream.
 It’s another creamy element that gives the slaw body and a slight tanginess.

 - Broccoli Slaw.
 Pre-packaged broccoli slaw is one of my favorite easy shortcuts.
-It’s tasty and packed with nutrients.
+It’s tasty and packed with fiber.

 - Tortillas.
 Both flour and corn tortillas make an excellent vessel for serving the salmon and slaw.

-- Combine the avocado, yogurt, and oil in a bowl.
+- Make the Slaw Dressing.
+Combine the avocado, yogurt, and oil in a bowl.

-- Stir in the salt, zest, juice, and hot sauce.
+- Make It Flavorful.
+Stir in the salt, zest, juice, and hot sauce.

-- Add the slaw and cilantro.
+- Finish the Slaw.
+Add the slaw and cilantro.
 Cover the bowl and refrigerate it.

 - To Store.
 Refrigerate leftover salmon in an airtight storage container for up to 2 days.
 Refrigerate leftover slaw separately in an airtight storage container for up to 3 days.